tencentyun/intlcloud-documents/yehe_doc/Serverless/无服务器云函数/购买指南/计费方式_intl_en.md

 **Resource usage fees = (resource usage - free tier) * resource usage unit price**

-### Resource usage in GB-s
+### Resource usage in GBs

-**Resource usage = memory configured for function * execution duration**
+**Resource usage = configured function memory size * execution duration**

-Resource usage is calculated by multiplying the memory configured for function by the billable function execution duration.
-Here, the configured memory is in GB, and the billable duration is converted from milliseconds to seconds.
-Therefore, the resource usage is in **GB-s**.
+Resource usage is calculated by multiplying the configured function memory size by the billable function execution duration.
+Here, the configured memory size is in GB, and the billable duration is converted from milliseconds to seconds.
+Therefore, the resource usage is in **GBs** (GB-second).

-For example, if a function with 256 MB memory configured is executed for 1760 ms, then the billable duration is 1760 ms, and the resource usage of this function execution will be (256/1024) * (1760/1000) = 0.44 GB-s.
+For example, if a function with 256 MB memory configured is executed for 1,760 ms, then the billable duration is 1,760 ms, and the resource usage of this function execution will be (256/1024) * (1760/1000) = 0.44 GBs.

 Resource usage will be calculated for each function execution and aggregated in each hour as the hourly resource usage.
->
+>!
->- Currently, SCF resource usage is calculated by multiplying the memory configured for function by the actually triggered execution duration of function.
+>- Currently, SCF resource usage is calculated by multiplying the configured function memory size by the actually triggered execution duration of function.
 Compared with the billing method of 100-ms upward aggregation, this billing method calculates lower overall resource usage and incurs fewer fees.
 For more information, please see [Billing Sample](https://intl.cloud.tencent.com/document/product/583/12285).
 >- Due to issues such as uncertainty of computing resources where SCF runs, specific actions in code, and relevant network communications, the execution duration of the same function code may vary slightly when the code is triggered at different times.

-## Invocation volume fees
+## Invocation Fees

-**Invocation volume fees = (number of function invocations - free tier) * invocation unit price**
+**Invocation fees = (number of function invocations - free tier) * invocation unit price**

 Each function triggering and execution will be calculated as an invocation and aggregated in each hour as the hourly invocation volume.
 Fees will be charged **per 10,000 invocations**.